defenseunicorns/uds-core/docs/IDAM.md

 Follow these steps to protect your application with AuthService:

-* Set the `isAuthSvcClient` field to `true` in the `sso` configuration of the Package.
+* Set `enableAuthserviceSelector` with a matching label selector in the `sso` configuration of the Package.
-* Ensure that the pods of the application are labeled with: `protect: keycloak`.
+* Ensure that the pods of the application are labeled with the corresponding selector

 ```yaml
 apiVersion: uds.dev/v1alpha1